pharmaverse/end_to_end_examples/content/app/_index.en.md

 # Shiny APP examples

-This section will contain examples creating APP with demographics output.
+This section will contain examples creating APP (interactive data display) with demographics output.

 Initially we start with one example of how to produce the demographics APP based on ADaM (ADSL).